maggieqin0506/Movie-Recommendation-System/README.md

 ```

 This will:
-1. Load the ratings and movies data
+1. Load the ratings and movies data (using cache if available)
 2. Create user-item matrices
 3. Compute similarity matrices
 4. Generate recommendations for the specified user (default: user 1)
+5. Show recommendations from both user-based and item-based CF (if method not specified)
+6. Show content-based recommendations
-5. Show similar movies
+7. Show similar movies (for item-based CF)

 **Note:** If the specified user ID doesn't exist, the system will show an error message with the available user ID range.
+Only users who have rated movies released after 2015 are included.

 #### Interactive Mode (New Users)